Likelihood Approximation With Hierarchical Matrices For Large Spatial Datasets: Hierarchical Approximation of Covariance Matrices

 \begin{rem} Errors in the $\H$-matrix approximation may destroy the symmetry of the symmetric positive definite covariance matrix, causing the symmetric blocks to have different ranks.
 As a result, the standard algorithms used to compute the Cholesky decomposition may fail.
-A remedy to this is defining $\bC:=\frac{1}{2}(\bC+\bC^\top)$; see also \cite{Bebendorf_bounderror}. \end{rem} \begin{defi} We let $I$ be an index set and $T_{I\times I}$ a hierarchical division of the index set product, $I\times I$, into sub-blocks (i.e., we build the so-called block cluster tree).
-The set of $\H$-matrices is
+A remedy to this is defining $\bC:=\frac{1}{2}(\bC+\bC^\top)$. \end{rem} \begin{rem} Errors in the $\H$-matrix approximation may destroy the positive definiteness of the covariance matrix.
+Especially for matrices which have very small (very close to zero) eigenvalues.
+A remedy is: 1) to use a more robust, e.g., block $\H$-Cholesky, algorithm; 2) use $\bL\bD\bL^\top$ factorization instead of $\bL\bL^\top$ or 3) add a positive diagonal $\tau^2 \cdot\bI$ to $\bC$. \end{rem} \begin{rem} We use both notations $\bC\in \mathbb{R}^{n \times n}$ and $\bC\in \mathbb{R}^{I \times I}$.
+In this work it is the same, since $\vert I \vert = n$.
+The notation $\bC\in \mathbb{R}^{I \times I}$ is useful when it is important to differentiate between $\bC\in \mathbb{R}^{I \times I}$ and $\bC\in \mathbb{R}^{J \times J}$, where $I$ and $J$ are two different index sets of the same size. \end{rem} To define the class of $\H$-matrices, we assume that the cluster tree $T_{I}$ and block cluster tree $T_{I\times I}$ are already constructed. \begin{defi} We let $I$ be an index set and $T_{I\times I}$ a hierarchical division of the index set product, $I\times I$, into sub-blocks.
+The set of $\H$-matrices with the maximal sub-block rank $k$ is